West Siloam Springs, Oklahoma

 West Siloam Springs is a town in Delaware County, Oklahoma, United States.
-The population was 846 at the 2010 census, a 3.5 percent decrease from the figure of 877 recorded in 2000.
+The population was 1,000 at the 2020 census, an 18.2 percent increase from the figure of 846 recorded in 2010.
 A bedroom community for Siloam Springs, Arkansas, it is notable for its Cherokee casino, and is the closest town to Natural Falls State Park.

 History

 In the mid-20th century, the population of Siloam Springs, Arkansas spilled across the Oklahoma - Arkansas state line, creating the need for Oklahoma-based town government.
 The population of the community had grown to 142 by July 10, 1969, when 35 out of 49 eligible voters approved incorporation.